 The same principle is true when I’m focusing on asanas for the endocrine system.
 A twist, for example, I describe as wringing out those organs and the glands that are being affected by the twist.
 When you come out of the twist, you get a great fresh blood supply into that organ or gland, bringing new energy, blood flow, and nutrients into that area.
 The organs and glands can get stagnant when there’s no blood flow, especially for a lot of us who have really sedentary lifestyles – sitting at a desk all day.
 We are really revitalizing those glands and organs with the asanas.

 Yoga U Online: You have a course in Yoga for Healthy Hormones on Yoga U Online.
-Tell us more about that and what you will be covering.
+Tell us more about what that course covers.

-Lynn Jensen: In this course, I’m going to discuss the relationship between yoga and your hormones.
-I’ll teach how to recognize when your hormones are out of balance, and how to approach that imbalance using yoga.
-I’ll be talking about the endocrine system itself- what are those key pieces for the endocrine system, how are they tied to stress and the parasympathetic nervous system, and how yoga helps with that.
+Lynn Jensen: In this course, I discuss the relationship between yoga and your hormones.
+I teach how to recognize when your hormones are out of balance, and how to approach that imbalance using yoga.
+I talk about the endocrine system itself- what are those key pieces for the endocrine system, how are they tied to stress and the parasympathetic nervous system, and how yoga helps with that.

-We’ll talk about how to choose the poses to work with specific symptoms and specific hormonal imbalances, choosing the poses based on the effect on the particular gland or glands in the endocrine system.
-We’ll leave people with a daily practice that they can do that’s specifically oriented to work on general hormonal imbalance.
+I talk about how to choose the yoga poses to work with specific symptoms and specific hormonal imbalances, choosing the poses based on the effect on the particular gland or glands in the endocrine system.
+The course leaves people with a daily practice that they can do that’s specifically oriented to work on general hormonal imbalance.